-In case of purchase of jewellery, tax is collected by seller if the purchase amount exceeds Rs.
-5 lakhs Or when any amount is paid in cash to the jeweller.
+In case of the purchase of jewelry, tax is collected by the seller if the purchase amount exceeds INR 5 lakh or when any amount is paid in cash to the jeweler.

-TCS is applicable on the purchase of a second-hand car if its values is above Rs.
-10,00,000.
-TCS is applicable @ 1% on total value.
+TCS is applicable on the purchase of a second-hand car if its value is above INR 10 lakh.
+TCS is applicable @ 1% on the total value.

 TDS and TCS both come under Income Tax.

 TDS is a taxation method, where a person making a payment of specific nature is liable to deduct tax and deposit it with the government.